 Special Examination Fee

-Beginning with students entering UNECOM in Fall 1997, all students are required to take Parts I and II of the Comprehensive Medical Licensing Exam (COMLEX).
+All students are required to take Parts I and II of the Comprehensive Medical Licensing Exam (COMLEX).
 All fees are determined by the National Board of Osteopathic Medical Examiners and are paid directly to the Board.

 Payment Schedule